radview/webload-documentation/docs/recorder/before_you_begin.md

 If your browser loads a page from the cache file, that action is not recorded because retrieving a file from the cache is not an HTTP protocol call.
 Typically, this behavior is appropriate because you want to emulate the behavior of an actual browser during a test.
 However, if you want each visit to a page during a test to connect through an actual GET statement, you must work without a cache file when you record a script.

-When you start recording, WebLOAD automatically changes the browser’s proxy settings to clear the cache and cookies, according to the definitions in the Recording and Script Generation dialog box (see [*Configuring the Recording and Script Generation](#_bookmark152) *[Options* ](#_bookmark152)*on page [174](#_bookmark152)).
+When you start recording, WebLOAD automatically changes the browser’s proxy settings to clear the cache and cookies, according to the definitions in the Recording and Script Generation dialog box (see [*Configuring the Recording and Script Generation](#_bookmark152) *[Options* ](#_bookmark152)*).
 This enables WebLOAD Recorder to record all HTTP traffic.
 If you do not want to clear the cache and cookies automatically, you can manually clear the cache and cookies in your browser by following the instructions provided by your browser.

 ## Configuring the Proxy Value for Your Browser